JerBouma/FinanceDatabase/README.md

 ### Functions
 The package has the following functions:
-- `show_options(product, equities_selection=None)` - gives all available options from the functions below per
+- `show_options(product, equities_selection=None, country=None, sector=None)` - gives all available options from
-  product (i.e. Equities, Funds) which then can be used to collect data.
-You can select a sub selection of equities by entering 'countries', 'sectors' or 'industries' for equities_selection.
+  the functions below per product (i.e. Equities, Funds) which then can be used to collect data.
+You can select a sub selection of equities by entering 'countries', 'sectors' or 'industries' for equities_selection as well as select the specific sectors and industries per country and industries per sector via the 'country' and 'sector' parameters.
 - `select_cryptocurrencies(cryptocurrency=None)` - with no input gives all cryptocurrencies, with input gives the cryptocurrency of choice.
 - `select_currencies(currency=None)` - with no input gives all currencies, with input gives